bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-tuition.md

   class="rounded-lg border overflow-hidden relative">
 </div>

-To find it, I'll fist find this one, $\angle DEA$.
+To find it, I'll first find this one, $\angle DEA$.

 <div
   id="scene-angleDEA"